Grisou13/travel-log-app/README.md

 - Refactoring the module alos required some extra steps that were barried in the documentation about how it needed the `forRoot` (`auth-module.ts`) and not just a module exposing it's own providers as "normal"

-- Handling lat/lng has been a pain....
+- Handling lat/lng has been a bit of a pain....
 This is only due to the choice of libraries and the fact that formats are never the same.
 The api wants an array `[lat, lng]` but the library leaflet produces `[lng, lat]` which sometimes resulted in some pretty weird bugs around the app

+-